Wonka-source/Spark/README.md

 ### Credits
- - Thank you to Bran, my mentor, for the help during the project.
+ - Thank you to my mentor, Brian Macharia for his help throughout the project.

 ### Acknowledgements
 - The home page was inspired by the Django blog walkthrough from the Code Institute.